canonical/pi-gadget/README.md

 We use Launchpad to track issues as this allows us to coordinate multiple projects better than what is available with Github issues.

+## Branding

+This gadget snap comes with a boot splash, to change the logo you can add a new png file to the psplash subdirectory of this tree, adjust the "SPLASH=" option in psplash/config to point to this file and rebuild the gadget.

+To turn off the splash screen completely please edit config/cmdline.txt and remove the "splash" and the "vt.handoff=2" keywords from the default kernel commandline.

 ## Building

 To build the gadget snap locally on an armhf system please use `snapcraft`.